-4.2.2.2 Identification of prospective capital project sites
+4.2.2.2 Identification of prospective capital project sites on public parcels

-Within the County's municipal areas, public parcels meeting the screening requirements for Regional-, Neighborhood-, and Parcel-scale capital projects are displayed in Figure 4-5.
-More detailed maps and a list of the identified parcels are included as Appendix 4-F.
+Within the County's municipal areas, screening of potential Regional-, Neighborhood-, and Parcel-scale capital project sites began with the evaluation of public parcels, as described in Section 4.1.1.1.
+These parcels within the urban areas of the County were judged to provide the most feasible opportunities for future SCMs.
+They are displayed in Figure 4-5, with more detailed maps and a list of the identified parcels included as Appendix 4-F.

 Figure 4-5.
 Location of public parcels meeting the criteria for potential multi-benefit stormwater projects within the municipalities of the County.
-See Appendix 4-F for more detailed maps and the list of parcels.
+See Appendix 4-F for more detailed maps and the list of identified parcels.